VoxelRun/.github/profile/README.md

 ## Hello dear Programmers

 ### Who are we?
-We are a group of programmers which would like to build a Voxel game in Rust without relying on the bare minimum of dependencies in Rust.
+We are a group of programmers which would like to build a Voxel game in Rust with only relying on the bare minimum of dependencies in Rust.

 ### Contribution Guidelines
 - All Contributions must be checked by cargo fmt, and pass all test cases defined in the crates.